esper-io/dev-docs/docs/home/console.md

 #### View on Map

-Click View on maps to see the location of the device on a map:
+Click **View on maps** to see the location of the device on a map:

 ![MapView](./assets/NewConsole/Maps.png)

 #### Add or Edit tags

-Click on Add tags to add tags to the device.
+Click on **Add tags** to add tags to the device.
 Tags can make it easier to identify devices in a specific location, types of devices, Wi-Fi, SSID or any other information that would be useful.
-If a tag already exists for a device, the drop down choice changes to Edit Tags.
-You can also click on + ADD A TAG on the tile itself to add or edit tags - this option only shows if one or more tags are available to be added to that device.
+If a tag already exists for a device, the drop down choice changes to **Edit Tags**.
+You can also click on **+ ADD A TAG** on the tile itself to add or edit tags - this option only shows if one or more tags are available to be added to that device.
-When you click Add Tags, the following pop up will appear:
+When you click **Add Tags**, the following pop up will appear:

 ![Add Tags](./assets/NewConsole/TagsAdd.png)